 Strawberry French Macarons [Two Fillings]

 Pretty-in-pink strawberry macarons are sweet and tart, a delicious match of sweet almond and fresh fruit flavors.
-If you plan to make the scratch-made filling, look for strawberries at the peak of their season in your region.
-In much of the US that's during spring and summer.
-For Floridians and the Southeast, strawberries are often at peak season in late February and early March.
+If you plan to make the scratch-made filling, look for strawberries at the peak of their season.
+In much of the U.S., that's during spring and summer.

 - Total Time: About 50 minutes